Cross-examination of FBI agent continues in Hunter Biden's gun trial, as first lady again attends

 But during cross-examination, Jensen testified that Hunter Biden sent fewer messages about seeking drugs in October 2018, around the time when he purchased the gun, than in February 2019, a later period in which Lowell described his client as struggling significantly with addiction.

 Lowell also called into question the receipts for a rehab facility, asking whether Jensen knew whether he had been treated for drugs or alcohol.
-She said she could not.
+She said she did not.

-His sister Ashley Biden, watching from the courtroom, dabbed at her eyes with a tissue and eventually left.

 Attorneys said jurors would hear testimony from the president’s brother James Biden, who is close with Hunter and helped his nephew through rehab stints in the past.
 They will also hear how Hallie Biden became addicted to crack during a brief relationship with Hunter.